-I remember my friend Allyson came to pick me up one day.
+I remember my friend came to pick me up one day to hang out.
 She had to wait over an hour.
-I know she will back me up on this one.
-I can’t even remember the chore now, but I am sure she will.
-I’ll have to ask her.

 8. The backyard is huge

 89 acres of backyard is a lot.
 So much freedom and space.
-In my backyard was cats, dogs, chickens, cows and horses, complete with dams, green grass and trees.
+My backyard was filled with cats, dogs, chickens, cows, horses, dams, green grass and trees.
 Perfect for taking a stroll and chilling out.
-It’s awesome.
+It is awesome.
 So peaceful.

 9. Collecting food from the garden

-Not only was I able to go into the garden and have a snack on green beans, I could collect tomatoes, cucumbers, lettuce, lemons and limes to compliment dinner.
+Not only was I able to go into the garden and have a snack on green beans, I could collect tomatoes, cucumbers, lettuce, lemons and limes to complement dinner.
 Some of the greatest memories I have are eating food from the garden.
-In the midst of summer, we would eat watermelon wedges, while sitting on the verandah, spitting the seeds out onto the grass.
+In the midst of summer, we would eat watermelon wedges while sitting on the verandah spitting the seeds out onto the grass.
 I can also remember collecting cucumbers and taking them into the kitchen to pickle with my mum.

 10. Punishment was hard work

-I enjoyed writing this piece.
-It makes me smile and laugh of the little things from all those years ago.
-Living in the country obviously made me into the person that I am today.
-I’m never shy of hardwork, appreciate the vastness of wide open spaces, love having animals and nature around me always, and never take for granted the bus schedule or the endless supply of water from my city shower.
+Standing in the shower I am smiling from the years gone by.
+Living in the country made me into the person that I am today.
+I am never shy of hardwork.
+I appreciate the vastness of wide open spaces.
+I love having animals and nature around me.
+And now from the city, never do I take for granted the bus schedule or the endless supply of water from my shower.